finsweet/developer-starter/README.md

 <script defer src="http://localhost:3000/{FILE_PATH}.js"></script>
 ```

+- Live Reloading is enabled by default, meaning that every time you save a change in your files, the website you're working on will reload automatically.
+You can disable it in `/bin/build.js`.

 ### Building multiple files

 If you need to build multiple files into different outputs, you can do it by updating the build settings.

-In `bind/build.js`, update the `entryPoints` with any files you'd like to build:
+In `bin/build.js`, update the `ENTRY_POINTS` array with any files you'd like to build:

 ```javascript
 const entryPoints = [